 If you don’t mind the extra work, start your streaming career by broadcasting to multiple servers.
-We recommend streaming on Twitch or Mixer (or both) as well as Facebook Gaming and YouTube Gaming.
-While Twitch has the largest user-base by far, it is far easier to be discovered on Facebook Gaming and YouTube Gaming.
+We recommend streaming on Twitch as well as Facebook Gaming and YouTube Gaming.
+While Twitch has the largest user base by far, it is far easier to be discovered on Facebook Gaming and YouTube Gaming.

 Let your viewers know that you are streaming to multiple platforms so that they understand you are talking with more than one chat.
 If you have one platform that you consider your “main” site, let them know so that your most loyal followers can watch from the same channel and communicate together.

-Hold off on accepting Twitch Affiliate or a partnership until you’ve built a decent size community, then cut back to the platform of your choice.
+Hold off on accepting a Twitch Affiliate or a partnership until you’ve built a decent-sized community, then cut back to the platform of your choice.

 Create a Discord server for your communities to interact with each other.
 As they build their relationship with you and with each other, they will become loyal followers, even when you cut back to one streaming site.
 Make sure that you spend time with them and value their feedback.